tinagrillo/ChicagoBikeTrips/README.md

 This is a case study of a bike-share program in Chicago, Illinois - the datasets were provided by the Google Data Analytics course.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 This case study will be focusing on the "Cyclistic" bike-share program.

-"Cyclistic" is a bike-share program that features more than 5,800 bicycles and 600 docking stations.
+Cyclistic is a bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.
 The majority of riders opt for traditional bike bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.

 In this case study, we will be focusing on this bike-share data for February 2023.
 There are three main questions we will consider: